bowsplinter/bowsplinter.github.io/_projects/2016-12-28-exploreSUTD.md

 Collaborators: Teo Si-Yan, Nicholas Ng

-An iOS and Android application developed for SUTD Admissions Office to provide information and attract potential students to SUTD.
-We pitched for and won the contract to develop the application which will be released to the public during Open House on 4th March 2017.
-The application was built using Ionic 2 framework with a backend system in Ruby on Rails.
+exploreSUTD is a mobile application developed for SUTD Admissions Office.
+It targets potential students, giving them information to make an informed choice.
+We built the application using **Ionic 2**, an Angular JS 2 framework.
+A **Ruby on Rails** server supports the application.

+Aiming to engage students, exploreSUTD has a Pokemon GO-esque feature.
+Students can explore the school, collecting collectibles which can be redeemed for prizes.
+It uses geofencing to track the location of the students.

+exploreSUTD also curates student-driven Facebook feeds and blogs, presenting them in a readable manner.
+Students are able to sync events to their phone and reminders will be sent for upcoming events.

+We pitched for and won the contract to develop the application.
+This was our product video:
 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" width="560" height="315"
     src="https://www.youtube.com/embed/lb00lKtt0rg" frameborder="0"
     allowfullscreen=""></iframe>
 </div>

-Looking at teenagers shortened attention span, we built an application that is primarily focused on engaging them, with an unique Pokemon GO-esque feature, which allows students to go on a treasure hunt around school to collect collectibles which can later be redeemed for prizes.
+exploreSUTD will be released to the public during SUTD's Open House on 4th March 2017.